 Barceloneta: Best for Beach Access

-Typical prices: mid-range hotels around €130–190 per night, often higher in peak summer.
+Typical prices: mid-range hotels around €130–190 per night, often higher during peak summer.

 Areas to Avoid for a First Stay in Barcelona